Water damage can cause a number of flooring problems for property owners

 Carpet Odor Caused by Water Damage

 The first step in removing odors from the carpet is the water damage cleanup.
 Afterward, the carpeting should be inspected for mould.
-Many property owners rely on the expertise of a water damage restoration service to complete this part of the process.
+Many property owners rely on the specialization of a water damage restoration service to complete this part of the process.
 A water restoration company can help ensure that excess moisture doesn’t get beneath the surface and produce a musty odor for the foreseeable future.

 The next step in this process is to use humidifiers and floor fans to ensure the carpet is completely dried.
 A cleaning solution of one cup of vinegar and two cups of warm water in a spray bottle should be applied to the areas most affected.
 Applying baking soda to the affected areas can also help remove odors from the carpet.